- What is BPH?

 UroLift is performed under local anesthesia, providing symptom relief, while preserving sexual functions.

-What should you expect during and after the UroLift System treatment?
+What should you expect during and after the UroLift System procedure?

 1) Before treatment: Your doctor will help you decide if the UroLift System is suitable.
 You may undergo some standard prostate examination procedures.
 However, you and your doctor will determine what tests are required before the actual procedure.